-Rhode Island: Under Rhode Island law, you have the right to file and obtain a copy of a police report.
+Rhode Island: This incident involves 3 individuals in Rhode Island.
+Under Rhode Island law, you have the right to file and obtain a copy of a police report.
 You also have the right to request a security freeze, as described above.
 You may contact and obtain information from your state attorney general at: Rhode Island Attorney General's Office, 150 South Main Street, Providence, RI 02903, 1-401-274-4400, www.riag.ri.gov